allkern/Lynes/README.md

 - Background rendering with Color
 - Sprites
 - Interrupts __*__

-What's to be implemented soon:
-- Nametable mirroring
+- Mapper and PPU handled mirroring

 **Interrupts are based on a scheduler, not on actual PPU operation*